 In the fall of 2011, the Himalayan Cataract Project, SightLife and ORBIS signed a memorandum of understanding outlining a five-year project to strengthen eye banking in Ethiopia.
 The three organizations have partnered with the shared vision of eliminating treatable corneal blindness in Ethiopia.
 Through the partnership, the organizations will work to strengthen the local eye bank, train and equip local corneal surgeons and provide Ethiopians with access to successful transplants.

 In addition to equipment and training support, HCP Board Member Dr. Matt Oliva and HCP Affiliated Ophthalmologist Dr. Paul Imperia worked with program partners in Ethiopia during the course of 2011 to provide more than 1,750 sight-restoring surgeries and training at high-volume workshops.

 HCP also supported two high-volume cataract workshops at Quiha in 2010, one in January providing 727 surgeries, and one in July providing 950 surgeries.

 HCP is also providing support for training eye care personnel from other eye hospitals throughout Ethiopia.
 In 2010, HCP sponsored three doctors and two ophthalmic assistants to train in modern cataract technique at the Tilganga Institute of Ophthalmology in Kathmandu, Nepal.
 Following their Nepal training, these doctors participated in high-volume cataract workshops at Quiha before returning to their home hospitals.

-In 2012 HCP supported 6 eye care institutions throughout five different geographical locations that collectively screened over 90,000 patients and provided 17,171 sight-restoring surgeries in a country with one of the highest rates of blindness.
+In 2013, HCP supported seven eye care institutions that collectively screened more than 142,000 patients and provided 29,074 sight-restoring surgeries in a country with one of the highest rates of blindness.